michaelmallari/michaelmallari/README.md

 ### Chief Data & Analytics Officer ...
 With Hybrid Skill-Set

 I’m an engineer by trade.
 With my undergraduate degree in computer science, I spent the first 12 years of my career as a developer.
-Career opportunities and graduate education took me from being a developer to being a product designer (in preparation for what's next).
+Career opportunities and an MBA education took me from being a developer to being a product designer, to being a product manager.
 I like to say that my career of 20+ years has evolved from "building the solutions right" (as an engineer), to "building the right solutions” for customers (as a designer), to leading my team in creating delightful customer experiences that align with business goals (as a product manager).

+After another graduate degree (MS in Applied Analytics from Columbia University 🤓) had taken me to the third chapter of my career ... in data science, AI/ML, and analytics.
+I'm here to help you!

-💬 Ask me about
+💬 **Ask me about**
 * Leveraging data as a source, an asset, and a product
 * Recruiting talent and upskilling current talent
 * Applying AI/ML to spark change and create a unique competitive advantage